Sena was in touch with NCP, Cong before Maha poll results:Raut

 "The formation of a government was necessary and all the three parties came together to give Maharashtra a new direction," Raut added.
 When asked about the Sena suddenly joining hands with its traditional rivals Congress and NCP, Raut asked "are these two parties belonged to Pakistan?"
 "There are political differences, but leaders from all the three parties love their country," he said.

-Raut said the Congress could have gone much ahead (in numbers) "had its senior leadership in Delhi concentrated on the party stronghold of Maharashtra"..
+Raut said the Congress could have gone much ahead (in numbers) "had its senior leadership in Delhi concentrated on the party stronghold of Maharashtra".
+He further said that sharing of power in the coalition government was done on the basis of merit.

+When asked why the Sena let the crucial Home ministry slip away to the NCP, he replied, "This is our government and who is the chief minister of the state?"
+"While we are running the government for five years, we are also planning for the next five years," he said.
+Raut, however, refused to divulge information about unfolding of events in the run-up to formation of the government, which was culmination of many dramatic twists and turns.

+"Let somethings remain behind the curtains and let the picture go on," he said.
+Raut also said a strong opposition is necessary to deepen democracy.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)